Terracotta-OSS/terracotta-core/README.txt

 %> mvn exec:exec -P stop-server

 ******************************************************************************
-7. To include terracotta-toolkit(-ee) in the build
+7. To include other Forge projects in the build
 ******************************************************************************
-Check out either or both "terracotta-toolkit" and "terracotta-toolkit-ee" under "community/devwork".
-You have to create "devwork" folder manually since it's set to be ignored in SVN.
+For convenience, you can include other Forge projects into the main build to have them all compile in one go.
+To be able to do that, svn checkout those projects under "community/devwork".
+List of projects currently recognize are:

+- terracotta-toolkit(-ee)
+- terracotta-ehcache(-ee)
+- terracotta-quartz(-ee)
+- tim-ehcache(-ee)
+- tim-quartz(-ee)
+- ehcache-core(-ee)

+Let say you have terracotta-toolkit-ee under devwork.
+This step will compile core, terracotta-toolkit and terracotta-toolkit-ee all in one command:

+%> mvn clean install -P os -DskipTests

+The profile 'os' is recognized by terracotta-toolkit-ee to include terracotta-toolkit